Best practices for firewall rules configuration

 - Destination port (or range of ports)

-As many parameters as possible should be specified in the rule used to define network access.
+Specify as many parameters as possible in the rule used to define network access.
 There are limited scenarios where

 any is used in any of these fields.